 Sinjir: Still am, maybe, though I'm trying to do better.

-- The Atoner: Eventually decides that he does regret his service to the Empire and decides to join up with the New Republic and hunt down war criminals to make up for his actions.
+- The Atoner: He eventually decides that he does regret his service to the Empire and decides to join up with the New Republic and hunt down war criminals to make up for his actions.
 As he continues to serve the New Republic, he decides to go all out on his atonement by deciding to not torture Imperial prisoners and spare some of the worst of the Empire.
 Unfortunately, the Liberation Day massacre and the events on Kashyyyk cause him to embrace the worst aspects of himself in order to protect his friends and prevent such atrocities from happening again.

 - Byronic Hero: He's an intelligent, charming, and cynical man with serious doubts about his ability to atone for his crimes, or if he even wants to.
 Sinjir also has little respect for hierarchy and most authority figures and comes to develop his own personal moral code that essentially boils down to "destroy anything that might upset my friends regardless of the consequences".